Updated for Warlords of Draenor

 - Power Strikes causes our Jab to generate an additional 1 Chi once every 20 seconds.
 Power Strikes grants the greatest overall Chi generation, but Chi Brew is a competitive option, particularly for encounters that demand burst damage.
 Buffed in 5.4 to proc from more abilities.

-- Chi Brew instantly restores all of our Chi and provides two stacks of Tigereye Brew
+- Chi Brew instantly restores all of our Chi and provides two stacks of Tigereye Brew and is the beter choice if you don’t take Chi Explosion.

 - Charging Ox Wave stuns all targets in its path up to 30 yards away.
 A decent option for stunning targets you need to catch up to.